how-to-kyle/front-end/README.md

   - [] The system is easy to understand and use.
   - [] Student may have also designed it in such a way that it is reusable for a lot of the state management needs of the app.

+Team Work:
+  MVP:
+  - [] Student's work demonstrates that all MVP features were built
+  - [] Team member was collaborative, able to work in a team environment
+  Stretch:
+  - [] Student's work demonstrates that all MVP features were built and the student went above and beyond the project.
+  - [] Pair programmed with the Web UI and Back end Architect

+Back End Decrypted:

+Note: Routes with * are protected and require a token

+/api/users/ (GET*) : returns all users
+/api/register/ (POST) : adds a new user (validated, and can't already exist)
+    : Takes {email : " ", password: " " (min 8 chars)}
+/api/login/ (POST) : returns a token if user is found and login is valid

+...

+/api/posts/ (GET) : returns all posts
+/api/posts/ (POST) : allows you to send over a post object in request body
+    : Takes {title: "", user_post_id: 1}
+/api/posts/:id (PUT*) : updates a given post /api/posts/:id (DELETE*) : deletes a given post /api/posts/:id (GET) : returns a single post